briancray/tinyamd/README.md

 #tinyamd

-Teeny tiny AMD implementation.
+Teeny tiny AMD loader.
 About 1.2k minifed and gzipped.

 ###Why use tinyamd?